ImpactFinder Tool Helps Universities Measure the Impact of Research

-The Research Excellence Framework (REF) is a new framework, to be completed in 2014, that the UK Higher Education Funding Councils will use to assess research quality at universities.
-The primary purpose of the REF is to assess each funding submission made by UK higher education institutions (HEIs), provide accountability for public investment in research, and produce evidence of the benefits of each investment.
+The 2014 Research Excellence Framework (REF) assessed research quality at universities through academic publications and wider benefits to society.
+The REF's primary goals are to assess each funding submission made by UK higher education institutions (HEIs), provide accountability for public investment in research, and produce evidence of the benefits of each investment.

-In light of the challenges posed by the pending REF, RAND Europe and Ranmore Consulting Group are pleased to offer an analysis and advice package to support universities in their preparations and, crucially, to help them evaluate the impact of their research portfolios.
+In response to the REF, and building on our expertise in the field of research evaluation, RAND Europe developed ImpactFinder, an analysis and advice package to support universities as they prepare for assessments and, crucially, to help them evaluate the impact of their research portfolios.

 - identifying case studies of impact, and

-- critically reviewing case studies or impact statements, and how they evidence impact
+- critically reviewing case studies or impact statements, and how they evidence impact, and

-We provide support through a combination of workshops, a web-based survey tool, and ongoing communications and engagement.
-In each case, we work with the university or UoA to develop a comprehensive approach suitable for their needs and strategic challenges.
+The support is provided through a combination of workshops, a web-based survey tool, 1-2-1 sessions and ongoing consultation.
+In each case, RAND Europe works with the university to develop a comprehensive bespoke approach suitable for their needs and strategic challenges.